Get all vaccines on time.

 How is hepatitis B spread?

-People living in the same household with someone who has hepatitis B are at higher risk of getting infected and they should get the hepatitis B vaccine.
-The vaccine is provided free to these people.
-Contact your health care provider to make an appointment.
-For more information on hepatitis B, see HealthLinkBC File #25a Hepatitis B Vaccine.
+People living in the same household with someone who has hepatitis B are at higher risk of getting infected and should get the hepatitis B vaccine.
+The vaccine is provided free to people living with someone who has hepatitis B. Contact your health care provider to make an appointment.
+For more information on the hepatitis B vaccine, see HealthLinkBC File #25a Hepatitis B Vaccine.

 Can I breastfeed my baby if I have hepatitis B?